cmbi/copal/readme.md

 requirements.txt: can be used to create (conda) virtual environment with all necessary requirements

-example command:  conda create --name <env> --file requirements.txt
+example command:  conda create --name *env_name*  --file requirements.txt

 ## Test Example